 A significant challenge lies in the quantitative determination of the UV radiation dose required to inactivate pathogenic microorganisms (Gandhi et al., 2012; Feng et al., 2010).
-Although researchers have investigated the necessary dose of UV radiation to disinfect coronaviruses, it's noteworthy that the calculated and measured UV dosages in these studies exhibit considerable variations (Walker and Ko, 2007; Buonanno et al., 2020; Tseng and Li, 2005; Terpstra et al., 2007; Pratelli, 2008; Deshmukh and Pomeroy, 1969; Eickmann et al., 2020; Kariwa et al., 2006; Kaur and Gupta, 2020).
+Although researchers have investigated the necessary dose of UV radiation to disinfect coronaviruses, it is noteworthy that the calculated and measured UV dosages in these studies exhibit considerable variations (Walker and Ko, 2007; Buonanno et al., 2020; Tseng and Li, 2005; Terpstra et al., 2008; Pratelli, 2008; Deshmukh and Pomeroy, 1969; Eickmann et al., 2020; Kariwa et al., 2006; Kaur and Gupta, 2020).
 For instance, even within the 254 nm results, the UV radiation doses required to inactivate 90% of the virus concentration (the log-reduction doses) ranges widely (Heßling et al., 2020).
-For the removal of bovine coronavirus using a UV24 unit (with an airflow of 85 m3/h and a produced UV dose of 19.8 mW·s·cm2), the required dose is 0.6 mW·s·cm2 in a room of 244 m3 volume without outside air (Kowalski in 2017).
-In the case of SARS-CoV (Urbani strain), it's as high as 11,754 mW·s·cm2 by applying a UVC light source of 4.0 mW·cm2 at a distance of 3 cm to the sample (Darnell and Taylor, 2006).
-The reasons behind this diversity in reported UV doses remain unclear, but possible factors include differences in culture mediums, experimental facilities (power of the radiation device, distance between light source and virus sample), or sample conditions (solid surface, liquid, aerosol) (Biasin et al., 2021).
-So far, the inactivation of viral aerosols by UVC radiation has not been as extensively studied as it has been for liquids and on solid surfaces (Feng et al., 2010; Welch et al., 2018; Hamzavi et al., 2020; Hijnen et al., 2006; Bohrerova et al., 2005).
+For the removal of bovine coronavirus using a UV24 unit (with an airflow of $85 \text{ m}^3 \text{ h}^{-1}$ and a produced UV dose of $19.8 \text{ mW s cm}^{-2}$ ), the required dose is $0.6 \text{ mW s cm}^{-2}$ in a room of $244 \text{ m}^3$ volume without outside air (Kowalski, 2017).
+In the case of SARS-CoV (Urbani strain), it is as high as $11,754 \text{ mW s cm}^{-2}$ by applying a UV-C light source of $4.0 \,\mathrm{mW}\,\mathrm{cm}^{-2}$ at a distance of $3 \,\mathrm{cm}$ to the sample (Darnell and Taylor, 2006).
+The reasons behind this diversity in reported UV doses remain unclear, but possible factors include differences in culture mediums, experimental facilities (power of the radiation device and distance between light source and virus sample), or sample conditions (solid surface, liquid, or aerosol) (Biasin et al., 2021).
+So far, the inactivation of viral aerosols by UV-C radiation has not been as extensively studied as it has been for liquids and on solid surfaces (Feng et al., 2010; Welch et al., 2018; Hamzavi et al., 2020; Hijnen et al., 2006; Bohrerova et al., 2005).
 This is partly due to the high vapor pressure of pure water, which leads to an extremely short evaporation time and consequently unstable aerosol droplets.
-For example, a pure water droplet of 100 nm evaporates in approximately two microseconds (Ferron and Soderholm, 1990).
+For example, a pure water droplet of 100 nm evaporates in approximately 2 μs (Ferron and Soderholm, 1990).
 This dynamic change in droplet size can also impact the concentration and susceptibility of airborne microorganisms, presenting a significant challenge to many medical and biological laboratories studying bioaerosols.
 Moreover, aerosol experts, despite their proficiency in aerosol generation and measurement, often encounter difficulties in conducting direct experiments involving pathogenic microorganisms due to the stringent requirement of biosafety laboratory microorganisms (Burnett et al., 2009; Ahmad et al., 2019).
-In this regard, bridging the gap between aerosol scientists and biologists is crucial for a faster and more comprehensive understanding of bioaerosol inactivation using UVC radiation.
+In this regard, bridging the gap between aerosol scientists and biologists is crucial for a faster and more comprehensive understanding of bioaerosol inactivation using UV-C radiation.